How to Manage Burnout among teens during Exam Season

 Table of Contents

-What Exactly is Exam Burnout?
+What Is Exam Burnout?

 The difference between stress and burnout lies in intensity and duration: